 There is one negative side-effect, though: I am starting to get annoyed when I use other IDEs (PyCharm, Eclipse), because they lack far behind VSCode when it comes to using multiple editors.

 If you don’t know the shortcut to add additional cursors, I doubt you will ever use this incredibly powerful feature of VSCode.
 It is a typical feature that only blends into your habits once you know the shortcuts.
-The basic commands are Ctrl+Ctrl+Down/Up for adding cursors above/below.
+The basic commands are Ctrl+Alt+Up/Down for adding cursors above/below.
 However, I found the commands to Insert cursor at end of each line selected (Shift+Alt+i), and the above-mentioned Select all Occurences of Find Match (Alt+Enter) even more powerful.
 These commands are why I frequently paste text snippets into VSCode, apply a few operations, and then copy-paste it back into whatever application I was using.

 Opening views by shortcut